-As a wine writer and wine lover, I attend a variety of events and get to try a number of wines from all over the world.
-Here I review the wine related events I attended and the things that thrilled me about them.
-More wine related articles by me can be found at www.ontariowinereview.com
+As both a wine writer and wine lover, I attend a variety of events and get to try a number of wines from all over the world as well as some pretty amazing food.

 Thursday, November 8, 2012